 Travelers Insurance Company Limited is a company limited by shares and is incorporated in England.
 Its registered office address is One Creechurch Place, London.
 EC3A 5AF.
-This is a solo SFCR for the Company.
+This is a Group SFCR covering the Company and its wholly owned subsidiary, TIDAC.
+A Group came into existence when TIDAC was authorized as an insurance undertaking in January 2019.